scar17off/scar17off/README.md

 # 👋 Hello, I'm scar17off!

 I'm a passionate programmer with a keen interest in everything.
 Currently, I'm focused on: [Zyro](https://github.com/scar17off/zyro-ddnet).
+> Thank goodness ai formalizers exist as I might not otherwise write professional styled text for my git commits and documentations 🙏 because I'm tired of writing "bug fix" for my commit, and because I *still* don’t know how to showcase my project in 500 iq professional style

 <div align="center">